Four Aspects of a Motocross Program:

 The power of our coaching is in the principal “To know, one does not know” this is the corner stone of any discovery.
 In essence you are hiring MX COACH because we know, that we do not know how to reach your goals.
 That may seem ridiculous and be terrible marketing; but it is our most powerful stance to coach from.
 This gives you a program and coaching that is truly for you right here and right now.
 In which you and I (the coach) are full partners at stake (butt-on-the-line) to have the breakthroughs in performance to realize your "What".

 You do not want the formula that I used when I raced or even the formula that worked for you last year.
 You want to discover what will work now for the goals you have today and in the future.
 Not to say that we throw out the experience or wisdom that we have learned; but we do not hold onto yesterday’s formulas and beliefs and push them forward.

 My intention is to get you to think about and practice training and developing your mind.
 This, I say will make the biggest difference in every aspect of your racing.
 All you need to be is willing to look and discover something beyond what you already know.
 This is called growth.
 A conversation with yourself will not produce anything beyond what you already have.
 A conversation with people that agree and think just like you will probably not produce much beyond what you already have either.

-How many times have we seen a talented rider and said “If he would only get in shape he could go so far.”
-Or “If he would only smooth out or develop better riding technique he could win.”
+How many times have we seen a talented rider and said, “If they would only get in shape they could go so far.”
+Or “If they would only smooth out or develop better riding technique they could win.”
 It is easy for us to see what is missing in others and difficult for us to see what is missing in ourselves.
-Again, another facet of being human, it is difficult to see ourselves from and objective point of view.
+Again, another facet of being human, it is difficult to see ourselves from an objective point of view.